wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/intro.md

 The guide assumes you are already familiar with the skills you learned during [**The Best of Times**](https://thebestoftimes.moddinglinked.com/), such as how to install mods with Mod Organizer 2.
 When in doubt, please reference that guide.

-Mods will be denoted with the following labels:
-- This label means that the mod remains extremely close to the original game experience - <sup>Vanilla +</sup>
-- This label means that the mod deviates either mildly or significantly from original game experience - <sup>~~Vanilla +~~</sup>
-- This label means that the mod increases the games difficulty in one facet or another - <sup>Hardcore</sup>

-## Discord

-All support you may need, and feedback and suggestions you may have, can be posted at our Discord, [The Wasteland Supplemental](https://discord.gg/JcbZGDeMmC)!

 ## Installing Mods

 The majority of mods have no special installation instructions.
 This means that you simply click the **Mod Manager Download** button for the latest **Main File** for the given mod, then double-click it in the **Downloads** tab of MO2's right pane to install.
 If a mod _does_ have special instructions, they will be clearly indicated in the guide.

 When installing multiple files from the same Nexus mod page, you will be prompted to "Merge, Rename or Replace."
 In these cases, you should **rename the file to its respective filename**.
-Additional details about - and exceptions to - this rule are covered in [The Best of Times - Mod Installation Instructions](https://thebestoftimes.moddinglinked.com/mo2.html#instructions).
+Additional details about - and exceptions to - this rule are covered in [The Best of Times - Mod Installation Instructions](https://thebestoftimes.moddinglinked.com/mo2.html#HowToUse?).

+## Discord

+All support you may need, and feedback and suggestions you may have, can be posted at our Discord, [The Wasteland Supplemental](https://discord.gg/JcbZGDeMmC)!